2020s energy crisis: EU emergency intervention

 Since the last months of 2021 and until now, Europe has experienced an unprecedented increase in gas and energy automation, especially after Russia invaded Ukraine, where Russia has reduced its gas production and exports to EU countries.
 Russia is considered the most important supplier of the European Union in terms of natural gas, oil, and coal.
 Still, relations between the European Union and Russia have experienced great tension after the position of the European Union and member states on the Russian invasion of Ukraine as a consequence of USA guidelines.
 According to the Council of the European Union, the EU decided to ban coal imports from Russia in August 2022 and has denied 90% of Russian oil imports since September 2022.
 The EU has focused 3.5% of its income to oil and gas productions in the beginning of the Ukraine war.

 This contention between Russia and the European Union has led to an increase in the price of gas and electricity.
-European citizens pay this higher price to meet their daily needs, and the industrial and commercial enterprises that use energy to produce their products, which will lead to an increase in the rate of inflation in Europe, higher prices, a decline in the purchasing power of citizens, and hence the contraction of the European economy.
+European citizens pay this higher price to meet their daily needs, and the industrial and commercial enterprises that use energy to produce their products, which would lead to an increase in the rate of inflation in Europe, higher prices, a decline in the purchasing power of citizens, and hence the contraction of the European economy.
 High oil prices have driven a depreciation in the euro and imported inflation.

 In this regard, the European Union is facing a great challenge and pressure from European consumers and small and medium-sized enterprises (SMEs) to find solutions to reduce the effects of this crisis.
 Therefore, the European Commission proposes measures and urgent actions to reduce the cost of bills and protect consumers and businesses.
 82% of EU firms are worried about the energy crisis, with 60% of businesses seeing it as a major issue.'
 According to a survey conducted in 2022, significant uncertainty also reduces investment in energy efficiency by 4 percentage points.
 This is magnified when climate investments are included.'
 An example of the sharp increase in energy and food prices since Russia's invasion of Ukraine is the proportion of energy-poor German households—those that spend more than 10% of their net income on energy bills—which has doubled since 2021 to 41%.